 The protocol suggests having at least 22 to 24 weeks in preparation time.
 It’s imperative that if you decide to go with the protocol that you start as early as possible for best results.
-For the most up to date information, I recommend visiting Dr. Jack Newman’s website and reading his resources for inducing lactation.
+I recommend visiting Dr. Jack Newman’s website and reading his resources for inducing lactation for the most up-to-date information.

 Welcoming Baby Orion and Co-Breastfeeding Logistics

 After so much preparation and anticipation, we were thrilled to welcome baby Orion to the world on September 2, 2018.
 The first month we were home and just perfected breastfeeding.
 But now that Orion is a little older, we can get out of the house and do things together as a family.

 Part of our original goal was to take turns breastfeeding for the first two months, and I’m happy to say it’s going according to plan!
 We have not encountered any surprises.
 Orion came out of the womb nursing like a champ on both of us; he has the perfect latch!